cloudmesh/cloudmesh-cc/docs/source/abstract.rst

 Workflow Functionality
 ----------------------

-The framwork supports workflow functionality to (a) execute workflow tasks in parralel (b) manage the creation of the workflow by adding graphs, tasks, and edges (c) controll the execution and (d) monitor the execution The impcit design to access the workflow through an API, a REST services, and the commandline allows easy integration into other frameworks.
+The framework supports workflow functionality to (a) execute workflow tasks in parallel (b) manage the creation of the workflow by adding graphs, tasks, and edges (c) control the execution and (d) monitor the execution The implicit design to access the workflow through an API, a REST services, and the commandline allows easy integration into other frameworks.